Consensus formation on heterogeneous networks: Results

+where $\left \lceil{.}\right \rceil $ rounds to the nearest higher integer.
+This is an estimate for the propagation time that is obtained by considering a graph with a tree structure with a fixed number of branches $\bar{d}$.
+The histograms of the frequency of each cluster size are shown in Figure \ref{fig:Erdos_cs} \ref{fig:stoch_block_cs}, and \ref{fig:albert_cs} for the Erd\H{o}s-R\'enyi, SBM, and Barab\'asi-Albert graph, respectively.

-Each graph shows the histogram of the various cluster sizes, expressed as percentage of node.
+Each graph shows the histogram of the various cluster sizes at a given time, expressed as percentage of nodes.
 The histograms are not strictly symmetric since at time $t^*$, the propagation process is not finished and some nodes do not belong to either of the clusters.
 In the central region the two histograms present an overlap.
 This is due to the cases in which the two clusters have similar size and the one with a lower number of nodes eventually wins the propagation.
-It is worth noticing the different behaviour of the histograms in the different network ensembles.
 In the Erd\H{o}s-R\'enyi graphs, at time $t^*$ the propagation process has not yet a clear winner, thus the dimension of the cluster are more likely to be similar.
-In the stochastic block model, the situation is similar, but it is characterized by a greater variance.
-Due to the different density of edges, it is possible for a cluster to spread across more than one block, thus gaining in few iteration a big percentage of the network.
-Finally, in the Barab\'asi-Albert graphs the diffusion process st time $t^*$ is close to the end: the winning cluster has a size close to the whole network and the losing one has nearly no nodes.
+In the stochastic block model, the situation is similar, but it is characterised by a greater variance.
+Due to the different density of edges, it is possible for a cluster to spread across more than one block, thus gaining in few iterations a big percentage of the network.
+Finally, in the Barab\'asi-Albert graphs the diffusion process at time $t^*$ is close to the end: the winning cluster has a size close to the whole network and the losing one has nearly no nodes.